 Geronimo

-Widely considered one of the best restaurants in New Mexico, Geronimo lives up to the hype—though snagging a reservation can be a bit of a challenge.
-We chose to sit at the bar (which I’d highly recommend over the more formal dining room) and were greeted with a complimentary drink and snack that set the tone for an unforgettable meal.
+Geronimo is often ranked among the best restaurants in New Mexico, and it more than earns the praise.
+Just be sure to book ahead; reservations can be tricky to come by.
+We took the bar seats (which I’d highly recommend over the more formal dining room), and the staff greeted us with a complimentary drink and snack that set the tone for an unforgettable meal.
 Every dish we tried was exceptional, and the portions were surprisingly generous for a fine-dining spot.

 Don’t miss the Wasabi Caesar, Lobster Risotto, and the Elk Tenderloin.
 If you’re on the fence about trying elk, trust me, it’s worth it.